erniebrodeur/ruby-beautify/README.md

 ## Todo

 * Add vim style comment hinting.
-* Add overwrite in place to files.
 * Add 'best guest' for files that fail syntax checking.
-* Add syntax checking to files rendered via STDIN.
-* Seperate the content of the main bin into a proper namespace/library (so it doesn't pollute by default).
 * Split up the spec into multiple specs.
 * remove the link to rbeautify (by 1.0).